Tradition vs credibility: inside the Southeast Asian encounter that snubbed Myanmar - ExBulletin

 Regional leaders on Friday discussed requests to attend the summit of Myanmar’s parallel civilian government, the Government of National Unity, which two sources say is in calm talks with Indonesia, among other countries, but has halted net.

-People across the region have “lost faith and hope in ASEAN’s mechanism to protect members of its own community,” said Fuadi Pitsuwan, a researcher at the School of Public Policy at Chiang Mai University.
+People across the region have lost faith and hope in ASEAN’s mechanism to protect members of his own community, said Fuadi Pitsuwan, a researcher at the School of Public Policy at Chiang Mai University.

-It might be time to “re-evaluate” the principle of non-interference, he added.
+It might be time to reassess the principle of non-interference, he added.

-“Let’s see if that would start another cycle of this existential deliberation, and if it ends differently.”

 The mention sources can contact us to remove/changing this article